sarabhan/Querify/readme.md

 This fork introduces several major enhancements over the original project:

-1. **MongoDB Embeddings Storage**
-   - Chunks are stored with embeddings in MongoDB for scalable retrieval.
-   - Supports recursive ingestion from a multi-day, multi-video directory structure.

-2. **Optimized Chunk Retrieval**
+1. **Optimized Chunk Retrieval**
    - Batch processing to handle thousands of chunks efficiently.
    - Metadata-based filtering (e.g., by day or video) for more precise context selection.
    - Sorted chunks by start time to maintain logical order.

-3. **Ollama LLaMA 3.2 1B Integration**
+2. **SentenceTransformers for Embeddings**
-   - Replaces OpenAI GPT with a locally running LLaMA model via Ollama.
+   - Replaces LangChain/OpenAI embeddings with local SentenceTransformers.
-   - Generates answers using the retrieved top-k chunks as context.
-   - Fully compatible with latest Ollama Python SDK.
+   - Enables fast, cost-free embedding generation for all chunks.
+   - Provides better quality semantic embeddings optimized for similarity search.

-4. **Improved Answer Quality**
+3. **Improved Answer Quality**
    - Optimized prompt engineering for detailed and precise answers.
    - Adjustable parameters like `TOP_K`, `temperature`, and `max_tokens`.
    - Context-aware, deterministic responses with less vagueness.

-5. **Scalability & Flexibility**
+4. **Scalability & Flexibility**
    - Designed for multi-day, multi-video datasets.
    - Easy to expand: add more metadata filters, chunk summarization, or larger LLaMA models.